 Tailwind allows you to set up and manage separate user accounts for different employees or roles in your company.
-These user accounts can also be set up to have different levels of access to your data and modules, allowing you to restrict access to sensitive information while also ensuring that your users don’t have their screen cluttered with modules they will never use.
+These user accounts can also be set up to have different access levels to your data and modules, allowing you to restrict access to sensitive information while ensuring that your users don’t have their screens cluttered with modules they will never use.

 Please note that these settings will only be available if your account is set as an Administrator.

 The User Management settings are available by clicking on the gear icon at the top right of the page, next to your user name.
 Next, click on ‘User Management’ in the menu that appears.

 The User Management page is broken up into three sections.
 The ‘Manage Subscription’ section lets you manage your Tailwind account type and the total number of Tailwind user subscriptions, the Registered Users list shows you all your existing User Accounts, and the Personnel list shows all the Personnel records in your database that do not currently have their Registered User Account.

 Managing Your Subscription

 The Manage Subscriptions section shows how many User Accounts you are currently paying for on your Tailwind account.
 It also allows you to adjust that number up or down in real-time if you need to expand or reduce your total number of users.

 The number here is the maximum number of Registered Users you can have configured, so if you are already using all of your accounts and want to add a new one, you will need to increase your Subscription Count first.